 3. Take note of the charges (and privileges).

 As of our time of visit, the regular rate falls at P200.00.
-Of course, students, seniors, and children enjoy their corresponding discounted rates (just don’t forget to bring a valid ID!).
+Of course, students, seniors, and children enjoy their corresponding discounted rates (they just have to present a valid ID!).
 Not bad for an entrance fee, right?
-Although I advise you to still bring extra money for something to eat and drink before and/or after your art appreciation sesh, because as far as I know, bringing foods and drinks is not allowed as you have to leave your bag/s at the package counter before roaming around.
-There are homey and cozy cafes inside Pinto Art that serve delicious but quite expensive meals.
-Oks lang!
-Masusuklian naman ‘yung bayad mo ng kasarapan n’ya.
-Nung pagkain, ha. 😛
+Although I advise you to still bring extra money for something to eat and drink before and/or after your art appreciation sesh, because bringing foods and drinks is not allowed as you have to leave your bag/s at the package counter before roaming around.
+There are homey and cozy cafes inside Pinto Art Museum that serve delicious but quite expensive meals.

 4. Bring an umbrella and a cardigan.

 ‘Cause chances are, you will be ~sining~ in the rain.
-Pinto Art is both an indoor and outdoor attraction so an umbrella will surely come in handy.
-And if the chilly weather kicks in and you have no company to offer you some open arms, then better rely on a shawl or light jacket instead.
+Pinto Art Museum is both an indoor and outdoor attraction so an umbrella will surely come in handy.
+And if the chilly weather kicks in and you have no company to offer you some open arms, then at least you have a shawl or a light jacket to rely on.
 Oo, ikaw na naman ang mag-a-adjust.

 5. Warning for singles: Expect lots of couples.